Space Academy: Finding P.I.P.E.R. | Algebra Studio™

 • 6th grade teachers who need review and enrichment in coordinates and data

-• Afterschool and summer program directors who want turnkey STEM programming
+• Afterschool and summer program directors who want structured STEM programming with built-in teaching guidance

 What's in the Kit